 The Hoque Lab’s interdisciplinary, technology-focused approach to solving real-world problems is also found in Bose herself.

-Recently, Bose was accepted into the Frameless Symposium at RIT for her Augmented Reality Virtual Reality (AR/VR) project called “awARe,” where she merges systems engineering and computation with psychology and art.
+Recently, Bose was accepted into the Frameless Symposium at RIT for her Augmented Reality Virtual Reality (AR/VR) project called “awARe,” where, with her partner, senior Emma Strauch, she merges systems engineering and computation with psychology and art.
 The symposium will feature a mix of papers, art installations, and works in progress all related to the field of AR/VR.

 For her project, which she first developed in her CSC 294 class, Bose plans to distribute digital art installations across campus.
 The installations will feature a code that people can scan with their phone, and after, hear an audio clip describing someone’s experience, generally of discrimination and bias, at that particular location.
 At the moment, Bose is conducting interviews and creating the audio and video scripts for members of the campus community to listen to and read.
 Bose plans to present a demo of the project at the RIT Frameless Symposium.